bennyhuo/KotlinBlogTranslation/original/Call for Feedback: Upcoming Changes in Kotlin.md

 ## Internal visibility and mangling

-Internal members are compiled to public at the moment, which may lead to accidental overrides:
+Internal members are compiled to <code>public</code> at the moment, which may lead to accidental overrides:

 {% raw %}
 <p></p>